 Non-operating expenses of the Corporation include depreciation and amortization, Goods and Services Tax (GST) related to gaming expenditures, interest expense net of interest income, and allocations and payments.
-Total non-operating expenses were \$89.5 million in 2020/21, a decrease of \$15.3 million or 14.6% from the \$104.8 million recorded last year.
+Total non-operating expenses were \$79.5 million in 2021/22, a decrease of \$10.0 million or 11.2% from the \$89.5 million recorded in 2020/21.
 This decrease is primarily seen in depreciation and amortization due to a reduction in the Corporation's capital investment program over the last number of years.
-An increase in regulatory expenses due to unrecoverable VLT licence fees was offset by a \$1.0 million reduction in LGCA funding.
+A reduction in regulatory expenses and lower interest expense attributable to lower debt balances also contributed to the decrease.